Google Tag Manager

 Loamly auto-detects route changes in React, Vue, Angular, and other SPA frameworks.
 No extra configuration needed.

-If you need manual control (e.g. custom transitions), enable "Disable Auto Pageview" in the template settings and trigger pageviews manually:
+If you need manual control (e.g. custom transitions), enable "Disable Automatic Pageview" in the template settings and trigger pageviews manually:

 // Trigger a pageview manually